RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ansible-playbook /usr/share/ansible/openshift-ansible/playbooks/byo/config.yml
 ```

-When installation is done you can create new admin user with post install playbook.
+When installation is done you can create new admin user and add hostpath persitent storage to registry with post install playbook.

+Exit from bastion and execute following on hypervizor.

 ```
 ansible-playbook hetzner-ocp/playbooks/post.yml